BKWLD/create-cloak-app/docs/craft-cms/config.md

 ## Email

 A Bukwild mailgun provider is baked into the project config.
 Just provide the `EMAIL_PASSWORD` value to the .env (this can be found [in Passwork](https://passwork.me/#!/p/60a68d7715aaca7283342a7e)).

+## Project Config

+A rule in the .gitignore disables future changes to config/project (from Craft's [Project Config](https://craftcms.com/docs/3.x/project-config.html) feature) from being committed and deployed.
+This was done with an assumption the Craft will be installed to a public server early on and all configuration changes will be done on the server.
+If config changes were also committed locally, we would likely run into git conflicts when deploying the CMS.

+If you want manage the schema on dev environments only, just remove the `config/project` line from the gitignore.

 ## Redactor